Godfrey-Ndungu/closest-points-api/README.md

-# django-minimal-cookiecutter
+# closest-points-api
-Django minimum cookiecutter with sqlite.db ,tox,gitlabci,circleci,sphinx-docs,DRF,DRF-swagger,Docker
+Django application that provides an API for finding the closest points on a grid

 ## Environment Variables